AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-request-nesting-and-embedding.md

 ## Embedded Image Render requests {#section-69c5548db930412b9b90d9b2951a6969}

-When Scene7 Image Rendering is enabled on the server, render requests can be used as layer sources by specifying them in src= (or mask=) command.
+When Dynamic Media Image Rendering is enabled on the server, render requests can be used as layer sources by specifying them in src= (or mask=) command.
 Use the following syntax:

 ` …&src=ir( *[!DNL renderRequest]*)&…`